 - 7.3.1.8 Innovative measures will be considered to promote the production of affordable housing.
-Such measures may include: - reduced road right-of-way widths on local streets, - innovative zoning standards in suitable locations while ensuring harmony with existing development, - innovative housing designs, and - review of construction standards.
+Such measures may include: - reduced road right-of-way widths on local streets, - innovative zoning standards in suitable locations while ensuring harmony with existing development, - innovative housing designs, such as tiny houses and microunits and - review of construction standards.